 Host plant resistance: Nuessly and Nagata (1995) reported that susceptibility to injury varied among pepper cultivars.
 They reported that although sweet and jalapeno types were sensitive to foliar injury, cubanelle and cayenne types produced acceptable size and quality fruit.
 This is the reverse of injury susceptibility to western flower thrips, so in areas with mixed thrips populations growers cannot rely solely on plant selection to avoid damage.

-Chemical control.
-Foliar insecticides are frequently applied for thrips suppression, but at times it has been difficult to attain effective suppression.
-Various foliar and drench treatments, alone or combined with oil, have achieved some success (Seal and Baranowski 1992, Seal et al. 1993, Seal 1994) though it is usually inadvisable to apply insecticides if predators are present.
+Chemical control: Foliar insecticides are frequently applied for thrips suppression, but at times it has been difficult to attain effective suppression.
+Various foliar and drench treatments, alone or combined with oil, have achieved some success (Seal and Baranowski 1992, Seal et al. 1993, Seal 1994) though it is usually inadvisable to apply insecticides if predators are present, especially pyrethroids.
 The eggs, which occur in the foliar tissue, and the pupae, which reside in the soil, are relatively insensitive to insecticide application.